Permanent revolution: Leon Trotsky

-The question of the Chinese Revolution and the subjection of the Chinese Communist Party to control by the Kuomintang at the behest of the Bolshevik Party was a topic of argument within the opposition to Stalin in the party.
-On the one hand, figures such as Karl Radek argued that a stagist strategy was correct for China, although their writings are only known to us now second hand, having perished in the 1930s (if original copies exist in the archives, they have not been located since the dissolution of the Soviet Union in December 1991).
-On the other hand, Trotsky generalised his theory of permanent revolution which had only been applied in the case of Russia previously and argued that the proletariat needed to take power in a process of uninterrupted and permanent revolution in order to not only carry out the tasks of the bourgeois-democratic revolution, but to implement socialism.
+The question of the Northern Expedition and the subjection of the Chinese Communist Party to control by the Kuomintang at the behest of the Bolshevik Party was a topic of argument within the opposition to Stalin in the party.
+Figures such as Karl Radek argued that a stagist strategy was correct for China.
+(These writings were lost in the 1930s; if copies exist in the Soviet archives, they have not been located since the dissolution of the Soviet Union.)
+By contrast, Trotsky generalised his theory of permanent revolution, which had only been previously applied to Russia.
+He argued that the proletariat needed to take power in a process of uninterrupted and permanent revolution in order to not only carry out the tasks of the bourgeois-democratic revolution, but also to implement socialism.

 His position was put forward in his essay entitled The Permanent Revolution which can be found today in a single book together with Results and Prospects.
-Not only did Trotsky generalise his theory of permanent revolution in this essay, but he also grounded it in the idea of uneven and combined development.
-In contrast to the conceptions inherent within stagist theory, this argument goes to argue that capitalist nations, indeed all class-based societies, develop unevenly and that some parts will develop more swiftly than others.
-However, it is also argued that this development is combined and that each part of the world economy is increasingly bound together with all other parts.
-The conception of uneven and combined development also recognises that some areas may even regress further economically and socially as a result of their integration into a world economy.
+In this essay, Trotsky generalised his theory of permanent revolution and grounded it in the idea of uneven and combined development.
+In contrast to the conceptions inherent within stagist theory, the theory of uneven and combined development states that all class-based societies, including capitalist nations, develop unevenly and that some parts of these societies will develop more swiftly than others.
+Trotsky argued that this development is combined, and that each part of the world economy is increasingly bound together with all other parts.
+The conception of uneven and combined development also recognises that some areas may regress economically and socially as a result of their integration into a world economy.

+According to political scientist Baruch Knei-Paz, Trotsky's theory of "permanent revolution" was grossly misrepresented by Stalin as defeatist and adventurist during the succession struggle when in fact Trotsky encouraged revolutions in Europe but was not at any time proposing "reckless confrontations" with the capitalist world.

 Theory since Trotsky

 Trotskyists

 Since the assassination of Leon Trotsky in 1940, the theory of permanent revolution has been maintained by the various Trotskyist groups which have developed since then.
 However, the theory has been extended only modestly, if at all.
-While their conclusions differ, works by mainstream Trotskyist theoreticians such as Robert Chester, Joseph Hansen, Michael Löwy and Livio Maitan related it to post-war political developments in Algeria, Cuba and elsewhere.
+While their conclusions differ, works by mainstream Trotskyist theoreticians such as Robert Chester, Joseph Hansen, Michael Löwy, and Livio Maitan related it to post-war political developments in Algeria, Cuba, and elsewhere.